 Medium Tier (Tier 2) – A Veteran who scores 13-20 in all categories will be presumed to require 25 hours per week of caregiver assistance.

 Low Tier (Tier 1) – A Veteran who scores 1-12 will be presumed to need 10 hours per week of caregiver assistance.

 Keep in mind that while the application process may be complicated, a local caregiver support coordinator (CSC) is available at your local VA Medical Center to help.
 If the VA accepts you application and you enroll in the program, a VA clinician will schedule a home visit to ensure that your caregiver has the resources they need for home care.

-Have Questions About Getting Approved for the VA Caregiver Program?
+How Can You Get Approved for The VA Caregiver Program?

-If the VA denied your application for VA caregiver support, there are resources available!
 Caregivers to disabled veterans can also reach the National Caregiver Support Line at 1-855-260-3274.
 More information about caregiver support resources is available on caregiver.va.gov.
-You can learn more about veterans’ health care through the Veterans Health Administration (VHA).
+You can learn more about veterans health care through the Veterans Health Administration (VHA).

 We are sorry that this post was not as useful for you!

 Tell us how we can improve this post?